dis0ps-webdev/odin_project/javascript/weatherapp/README.md

 * more robust
 * massage data into the appropriate format for the application and place in a container object
 * container objects can be used like components, providing a representation that can be more easily rendered
+* use the source json to create an interface for just the data you need, many APIs provide a lot of data that may not be needed

 ## improving local pubsub functionality